Since ERINA’s establishment in 1993 we have been amassing research in the area of the economy and society of Northeast Asia.

 As expenses for living in Japan, we are to pay 400,000 yen per month.
 For periods less than a full month, we are to pay on a per-day basis.
 Income tax is dependent on whether a tax treaty has been concluded for preventing double payment of taxes between the overseas visiting researcher’s country and Japan.

 iii.
 Subsidy for research

 As expenses for survey work and research, such as travel and purchase of books, we are to pay 100,000 yen during the period of stay.

 We are to provide a furnished apartment (one bedroom with kitchen and bath/toilet).
 In the case of accompaniment by family members, we ask that the researcher consults with ERINA ahead of time regarding accommodation requirements.

 v.
 Researcher’s payment of national health insurance fees

 The overseas visiting researcher is to enroll in the national health insurance system, at the researcher’s own expense.
 The insurance fees are approximately 3,000 yen per month.
 National health insurance covers 70% of medical expenses.

 vi.
 National Pension Scheme

 All persons living in Japan aged 20 to 59 are obliged to join the national pension scheme.
 We ask you to carry out the procedures for joining the scheme at the dedicated National Pension Division at the City Office.
 There is a full or partial exemption of premiums, however, via the utilization of the exemption of premiums system.

-Applications are to be made on the accompanying application form by 31 December 2017.
+Applications are to be made on the accompanying application form.